Five Mile Point Light

 Five Mile Point Light, also known as Five Mile Point Lighthouse or Old New Haven Harbor Lighthouse, is a U.S. lighthouse in Long Island Sound on the coast of New Haven, Connecticut.
 Located at the entrance to New Haven Harbor, the beacon's name derives from its proximity to Downtown New Haven, about five miles (8 km) away.
-The original lighthouse consisted of a 30 ft octagonal wooden tower built in 1805 by Abisha Woodward.
-In 1847, a new 80 ft octagonal tower was constructed by Marcus Bassett with East Haven brownstone.
-This new beacon was illuminated by 12 lamps with reflectors which were positioned 97 ft above sea level.
-Also constructed at this time was a 2 1/2-story brick house which supplanted the previous, deteriorating keeper's dwelling.
-A fourth-order Fresnel lens replaced the lamps in 1855 and a fog bell was added in the 1860s.
+The original lighthouse, built in 1805, was a 30 ft octagonal wooden tower.
+In 1847, a new 80 ft octagonal stone tower was constructed by Marcus Bassett using East Haven brownstone.
+This new beacon was illuminated by 12 lamps with reflectors.
+A fourth-order Fresnel lens replaced the lamps in 1855, and a fog bell was added in the 1860s.
 The Five Mile Point Light was deactivated in 1877 when the nearby Southwest Ledge Light was completed.
-Currently, the lighthouse is contained within Lighthouse Point Park and, along with the keeper's house, was listed on the National Register of Historic Places in 1990.
+The lighthouse is now contained within Lighthouse Point Park and, along with the keeper's house, was listed on the National Register of Historic Places in 1990.

 History

-During the American Revolutionary War in July 1779, a battle took place on the site of the future lighthouse when British troops anchored offshore and staged an invasion of New Haven.
-Patriot forces launched a defense of the beachfront as the attackers landed their boats.
-Ensign and Adjutant Watkins of the King's American regiment was the first of the British soldiers killed in the skirmish, shot while attempting to disembark on the shoreline.
-He was buried close to where the lighthouse at Five Mile Point would eventually be erected a few decades later.
-Although the British went on to burn the nearby house of Amos Morris and several other residences in the area, they suffered heavy losses and ultimately abandoned their advance on New Haven.
+In July 1779, during the American Revolutionary War, British troops anchored offshore and staged an invasion of New Haven.
+Patriot forces launched a defense of the beachfront at what would later become the site of the Five Mile Point Light.
+The first British soldier killed in the skirmish was Ensign and Adjutant Watkins of the King's American regiment, who was shot while attempting to disembark.
+The British suffered heavy losses and ultimately abandoned their advance on New Haven.
+However, before retreating, they did manage to burn several nearby residences, including the house of Amos Morris.